-There is a very beautiful modern stained glass window in St. John’s church in West Bay which includes some words from Psalm 107: ‘Some went down to the sea in ships, doing business on the mighty waters’.
+There is a very beautiful modern stained-glass window in St. John’s church in West Bay that includes some words from Psalm 107: ‘Some went down to the sea in ships, doing business on the mighty waters’.

 I think we sometimes forget we are an island and that no matter where you are on the British mainland you are never more than 70 miles from the sea.

 The sea and our relationship to it has formed our heritage, our history and moulded us to the nation we are.

 Although today the majority of us travel to distant lands by air, we are completely dependent upon the commerce of the sea for trade and most importantly for the food to sustain us.
 That was why the battles at sea during the last century were so important for our national survival.